Allan M. Brandt

 Allan Morris Brandt (born 1953) is a historian of medicine and the Amalie Kass Professor of History of Medicine and Professor of the History of Science at Harvard University.
-He is an author of several books, including The Cigarette Century: The Rise, Fall, and Deadly Persistence of the Product that Defined America, which was a finalist for the Pulitzer Prize for General Non-Fiction.
+He is an author of several books, including The Cigarette Century: The Rise, Fall, and Deadly Persistence of the Product that Defined America, which was a finalist for the Pulitzer Prize for General Nonfiction.

 Life

 Brandt received his B.A. in history from Brandeis University in 1974.
 He then attended Columbia University, where he received his Ph.D.
 (1983) in American history.
 He has written on the social history of epidemic disease; the history of public health and health policy; and the history of human experimentation among other topics.
 In 1998, he was elected to the Institute of Medicine of the National Academy of Sciences.
 In September 2004, he testified as an expert witness for the U.S. Department of Justice in U.S. v Philip Morris et al. The federal district court judge in the case found that the companies had violated racketeering and fraud (RICO) statutes over a fifty-year period.
 Brandt has been elected to the Institute of Medicine of the National Academy of Sciences and the American Academy of Arts and Sciences.

 His most recent book, The Cigarette Century, was awarded the Bancroft Prize in 2008.

 He was co-author of a 1985 article about AIDS in Harper's.

 Brandt is a fellow of the Hastings Center, a bioethics research center.